btyeung/docker-mendix-buildpack/README.md

 # Docker Mendix Buildpack

 ## Notes / Usage
 This has been modified to perform and export MDA builds.
 This uses the existing docker build images so mx-build doesn't need to be used separately.
 This copies a built mda package out from a created container, does not start the container, and then cleans the container from the internal docker registry.
+Pull requests always welcome.

 ## Updated instructions
 * Place the mpk file in the "downloads" directory (create if necessary)
 * In ```Makefile```, rename the ```PROJECT_NAME``` variable to your filename
 * Run ```make build-extract```
 * Grab the output from project directory.
 It has a suffix of .mda

+## Next Updates
+* Connect this to CICD pipeline for MDA generation from a variety of inputs
+* Refactor to allow for parameterized version inputs and MDK auto compression, creation.

 ## Original Notes
 The Mendix Buildpack for Docker (aka docker-mendix-buildpack) provides a standard way to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.